Transfer Learning of CATE with Kernel Ridge Regression: Simulation Studies

+As $c$ increases, there arises higher complexity of the outcome models compared to the CATE, \texttt{COKE} shows consistently smaller estimation error compared to the benchmarks across different $c$.
+For example, when $c = 0.5$, the relative efficiencies of \texttt{COKE} compared to \texttt{DR-CATE}, \texttt{SR}, and \texttt{R-Learner} are all above $1.5$.
+Moreover, the improvement of \texttt{COKE} over \texttt{SR} generally becomes more significant as $c$ gets larger, which demonstrates \texttt{COKE}'s better adaptivity to complex outcome regression functions and is consistent with our theoretical results in Section~\labelcref{subsection: summary of results}.
 We also consider a different setup with $q = 2$, including two covariates subject to weak overlap between the source and the target and making the outcome and CATE models more complex.
-As shown in the fourth panel of Figure \labelcref{fig:matern}, \texttt{COKE} again displays consistently lower mean squared errors compared to \texttt{ACW-CATE}, \texttt{DR-CATE}, and \texttt{SR} across various values of $S_B$ when $q=2$.
+As shown in the fourth panel of Figure \labelcref{fig:matern}, \texttt{COKE} again displays consistently lower mean squared errors compared to \texttt{ACW-CATE}, \texttt{DR-CATE}, {\texttt{R-Learner}} and \texttt{SR} across various values of $S_B$ when $q=2$.
 Additionally, we vary the sample sizes of the target and source data while keeping their ratio constant at $n / n_{\cT} = 4$ and present the results in the last panel of Figure \labelcref{fig:matern}.
 As the sample sizes increase, \texttt{COKE} exhibits a similar rate of risk reduction as other methods, and maintains the smallest estimation error among all methods.
-Finally, we compare the cross-fitting version of \texttt{COKE} with the original Algorithm \labelcref{algorithm; main} as detailed in Section \labelcref{sec:app:simu}.
-In our setup with $q=1$ and varying $S_B$, the CF version displays around $13.5$--$15\%$ lower risk than the original data-splitting version, which is a noticeable improvement.
+Finally, we compare the cross-fitting version of \texttt{COKE} with the original Algorithm \labelcref{algorithm: main} as detailed in Appendix \labelcref{sec:app:simu}.
+In our setup with $q=1$ and varying $S_B$, the cross-fitting version displays around $13.5$--$15\%$ lower risk than the original data-splitting version.